Aidan Igiehon: Early life

-High school career
+High school

 Igiehon played high school basketball for Lawrence Woodmere Academy under head coach Jeff Weiss.
 Both Weiss and Karim Shabazz, a school physical education teacher and former professional basketball player, helped him adjust to living in the United States.
 Igiehon sometimes returned to Ireland to meet his mother and play for the Dublin Lions.
 In his freshman season, he averaged 18 points and 14 rebounds per game, leading his team to a 20-win season.
 Igiehon also played for the New York Lightning Amateur Athletic Union (AAU) team.
 In his sophomore season, he averaged 21.5 points and 15 rebounds per game, helping his team to Private Schools Athletic Association (PSAA) and New York State Association of Independent Schools (NYSAIS) Class B titles.
 Igiehon earned PSAA Most Valuable Player (MVP) and Class B tournament MVP honors.
 Following the season, he played for the New York Lightning on the Nike Elite Youth Basketball League (EYBL) circuit, averaging 6.2 points and 4.9 rebounds per game.

 Igiehon missed most of December in his junior season with an ankle injury.
 He averaged 21 points and 18 rebounds per game, leading Lawrence Woodmere Academy to a 20–6 record, a New York State Federation Tournament appearance, and an NYSAIS Class B championship.
 After the season, Igiehon made his Under Armour Association debut with Team Rio, playing alongside five-star recruits Bryan Antoine and Scottie Lewis.
 He averaged 9.7 points and 6.4 rebounds per game.
-On October 19, 2018, Igiehon committed to play college basketball for Louisville over Kentucky, Oregon, and St. John's.
-He was considered a four-star recruit by 247Sports and Rivals, and ESPN ranked him as the 36th best player in the 2019 class.
+On October 19, 2018, Igiehon committed to play college basketball for Louisville over Kentucky, Oregon and St. John's.
+He was considered a four-star recruit by 247Sports and Rivals, and ESPN ranked him as the 36th-best player in the 2019 class.
 On February 24, 2019, Igiehon led Lawrence Woodmere Academy to a second straight NYSAIS Class B title and third consecutive NYSAIS championship.
 He also helped his team reach the Federation Tournament Class B semifinals.
 After averaging 26 points and 18 rebounds per game and guiding his team to a 22–2 record, Igiehon received USA Today All-USA New York first team recognition.

 College career

 Igiehon did not see much playing time as a freshman at Louisville, partially due to an injured shoulder.
 As a sophomore, he was limited to five games due to a groin injury and an illness.
 After the season, Igiehon transferred to Grand Canyon.
+Igiehon spent his senior season at Abilene Christian.

+Professional career

+Igiehon went undrafted in the 2024 NBA draft.
+He returned to Ireland where he joined the Dublin Lions of the second-tier National League.